-Puntland State Police Chief: 100+ ISIS Bases Destroyed in Somalia’s Cal Miskaad Mountains
+Puntland State Police Chief: Over 100 ISIS Bases Destroyed in Cal-Miskaad Mountains

-MOGADISHU, Somalia —Puntland Statesecurity forces have destroyed more than 100 Islamic State bases in the Cal-Miskaad mountains over the past year, sharply degrading the extremist group’s capabilities in northern Somalia, the region’s police chief said Thursday.
+MOGADISHU — Puntland State security forces have destroyed more than 100 Islamic State (ISIS) bases in the Cal-Miskaad mountains during a yearlong sweep that has sharply degraded the group’s capabilities, the region’s police chief said Thursday.

-Gen. Mumin Abdi Shire said the campaign, conducted under Operation Hilaac, has eliminated key ISIS fighters and reduced the group’s military capacity by nearly 85 percent.
-He said troops dismantled weapons caches, supply depots and facilities used to manufacture explosives and plan attacks across the Cal-Miskaad range and the wider Bari region.
+Police Commander Gen. Mumin Abdi Shire, speaking one year after Puntland State launched Operation Hilaac, said the offensive has eliminated key fighters and reduced ISIS’s military capacity by nearly 85 percent.
+He said weapons caches, supply depots and facilities used to manufacture explosives and plan attacks were also dismantled across the rugged highlands of the Bari region in northeastern Somalia.

 - Advertisement -